matekelemen/CiE/libraries/FEM/python/modules/pyfem/readme.md

 = 0         \tag{5}
 ```

-To sneak in the boundaries and get rid of the second derivatives, the second term on the LHS has to be partially integrated (a threeway partial integration):
+To sneak in the boundaries and get rid of the second derivatives, the second term on the LHS of $`(5)`$ has to be partially integrated (a threeway partial integration):
 ```math
 \int_\Omega v \frac{d\kappa}{du} d\Omega
 + [\kappa v \frac{du}{dx}]\bigg\rvert_{x_0}^{x_1}